pseudoptics/pseudoptics-cybersec-portfolio/content/posts/week4.md

 # Sprint Reflection

 The final week of the Summer Studio.
 It has been an intense, but insightful journey through the world of cyber security.
 The final week put all of our skills developed throughout the subject to the test;
-gaining root on an active Hack The Box machine, whilst also teaching the standard vulnenrability documentation by reporting our process using the given format.
+gaining root on an active Hack The Box machine, whilst also teaching the standard vulnerability documentation by reporting our process using the given format.

 ---